Routing and navigation with Angular 16

 });

-it(`should have as title 'angular-routing'`, () => {
+it(`should have the 'angular-routing' title`, () => {

 const fixture = TestBed.createComponent(AppComponent);